 Our operating model means more of our staff are based within our communities and available to identify and respond to any concerns raised, at times to suit our customers.
-This ranges from our Housing Officers, Antisocial Behaviour Intervention and Prevention Officers, Stronger Voices Officers, Repairs Operatives, and our Neighbourhood Environmental teams.
-Having a wide range of staff making up these wider neighbourhood teams benefits our commitment to supporting our vision of thriving neighbourhoods.
+This ranges from our Housing Officers, Antisocial Behaviour Intervention and Prevention Officers, Customer Voice staff, Repairs Operatives, and our Neighbourhood Environmental teams.
+Having a wide range of staff making up these wider neighbourhood teams benefits our commitment to supporting our vision of thriving neighbourhoods by providing customers with a range of services and staff on hand to support them with any identified issues should they arise.